mileweb/docs-content-cdn/docs/portal/accessing-portal/navigating-ui.md

 The [Reports page](</docs/portal/reports.md>) allows you to generate reports about:

 - Traffic volume and bandwidth to your hostnames.
-- Number of requests made to the files to your property.
+- Number of requests made to the files of your property.
 - Percentage of each HTTP status code returned as a result of requests to your content.

 ## Edge Configurations